natsteven/tacas26-artifact/README.md

 ```bash
 ./init.sh
 ```
-This will install some dependencies and perform some cgroup workaround management for benchexec.
+This takes about 2 minutes, installs dependencies, and performs some cgroup management necessary for benchexec.

 ### Smoketest